 So I met with the architect who supplied small pieces of glass tile that were part of the color theme.
 We matched these tiles to a PMS color chart we use in creating custom colored plexiglass sheet.
 This chart is rather magical as it allows for solid, transparent, translucent, and frosted sheets.
 Wow.

 Next, we had to create a surfboard shape that was a blend of the old 60's longboard and an all-around "fun board" shape.
 I stopped shaping surfboards in 1975, but I have been designing skateboards my whole life (and continue to produce and sell a line of, yes, fiberglass plastic skateboards and clear skateboards too).
-So I was honored to create these donor boards.
+So I was honored to creat

 Here's the machines cutting out the shapes.